jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 from a precalculated file for the current inventory year.
 It can be found in NIR directory.

 ### lulucf-table-641.py
 Produce NIR LULUCF Table 6.4-1.
 The usage is:

-	lulucf-table-641.py [-h] -i F1 -y F2 -o F3 [--format_only | --check_total]
+	(lukeghg) prompt% lulucf-table-641.py [-h] -i F1 -y F2 -o F3 (--format_only | --check_total)

 The `--format-only` option reads the input file to a dataframe and simply writes it to an Excel file.
 The `--check-total` option calculates totals and compares results with precalculated values and writes Excel file.
-These two options are mutually exclusive.
+These two options are mutually exclusive but mandatory: either of them should be present.
 The `--format_only` should be enough.
 For example:

-	lulucf-table-641.py -i /path/to/Table_6.4-1_FLRem_Areas_of_organic_soils.csv -y 2019 -o LUTable_6.4-1.xlsx --format_only
+	(lukeghg) prompt% lulucf-table-641.py -i /data/projects/khk/ghg/2019/NIR/Table_6.4-1_FLRem_Areas_of_organic_soils.csv -y 2019 \
+	                                      -o LUTable_6.4-1.xlsx --format_only

-The path to input file is required.
+The input file *Table_6.4-1_FLRem_Areas_of_organic_soils.csv* is located each year in NIR directory.
 Inventory year is 2019.
 The output file is LUTable_6.4-1.xlsx.
-If both `--format_only` and `--check-total` are left out then the totals are explicitely computed.

-The input file *Table_6.4-1_FLRem_Areas_of_organic_soils.csv* is located in NIR directory.

 ### kptable-appendix11b.py
 Produce NIR Table Appendix11b in KPTable_Appendix11b.txt.
 Then read it to dataframe with *#* as a column separator